-Tampa Bay Estate Planning
+Tampa Bay Estate Planning,

-and Probate Attorneys
+Probate, and Trust Attorneys

 Since 2003, Verras Law has been providing quality legal services to clients throughout Florida from our offices in the Tampa Bay area.
 Our lead attorney, Spiro J. Verras, is committed to providing our clients not only with excellent legal representation and guidance, but also with compassion as he helps them to navigate the challenges involved in estate planning, probate and trust administration, incapacity planning, guardianship, asset protection, and business formation.
 Contact us now for the personal attention you deserve.